34 Ways to Decorate Your Home with Garland

 Burlap isn’t something most would think of to decorate with, but a long length of it and a bit of string can actually make quite a beautiful strand of garland with which to adorn the mantle.

 If one is a traveler, who has done some picking around the beaches of the world, there may be a variety of seashells near to hand.
-Stringing them along piece of heavy rope for a more sea-faring feel can offer a less traditional holiday feel, but gorgeous nonetheless.
+Stringing them along a piece of heavy rope for a more sea-faring feel can offer a less traditional holiday feel, but gorgeous nonetheless.

 Magnolia leaves can be a fresh new replacement to the much-used pine and cedar leaves.
 And if a bit of color is wanted, add some bows or even a string of colored lights to enhance the view.